 One of the powerful features of the Visual Crossing Weather Service is the ability to query data via a Web Service or URL.
-This ability isn’t only limited to coders but rather can be utilized to import data into most Business Intelligence Systems including Excel.
+This benefits not only coders but rather can be utilized to import data into most Business Intelligence Systems including Excel.
 When you include your data into Excel, you can refresh the data or refer to it from other Sheets to pull out specific time periods or weather variables as needed.
 In this document, we will show you the basic steps required in loading this data.

-Before we begin, if you want to see our Weather Workbook which is a complete weather query system built into a single Excel Workbook, please take a look at our blog explaining how the Weather Workbook can be downloaded and used: https://www.visualcrossing.com/blog/weather-workbook-for-excel
+Before we begin, if you want to see our Weather Workbook which is a complete weather query system built into a single Excel Workbook, please take a look at our blog explaining how the Weather Workbook can be downloaded and used in our Weather Workbook for Excel article.

 Let’s continue on building our own simple query here…